 # The desired result

-First, let’s define what the actual desired result is.
-I’ll be using this fictitious name: Daniël Renée François Bjørn in’t Veld.
+.
 Every word in this string has a non-ASCII character.
 If we need to convert this string to ASCII, we should find characters that look similar.
-To be precise, I want the end result to be: Daniel Renee Francois Bjorn in't Veld.
-In my opinion that is as close as we can get.
+To be precise, I want the end result to be: Daniel Renee Francois Bjorn in't Veld

 At this point I want to stress that if you have a viable way to refrain from having to convert user input (e.g., someone’s name), you absolutely should!
 In other words: if someone is called Bjørn, please go out of your way to make sure your systems call them Bjørn.
 Someone’s name is part of their identity and not something you want to mess up.
 I for one already get annoyed when a system autocapitalises my surname into “Van Raaij”.
-Imagine my frustration if I were to be called “B@rt” just because a system doesn’t have the a character in their character set.
+Imagine my frustration if I were to be called “B@rt” just because a system doesn’t have the a

 That being said: given the choice between a) not being able to use a form or service at all or b) being called Bjorn, I’m sure that Bjørn would choose the latter.